With three ingredients and cut-up sponges, you can make your own chalk bombs for kids to throw and make colorful and explosive art on the sidewalk.

-Our sidewalk is the most colorful on the block and our paper is covered with explosive art with our latest ultimate painting technique, Chalk Bombs!!!
+Our sidewalk is the most colorful on the block and our paper is covered with explosive art with our latest ultimate painting technique, homemade Chalk Bombs!!!
 All you need to do is mix up a batch of chalk paint (3 ingredient recipe below) and make homemade Chalk Bombs (directions below) and your ready to have an ultimate art experience with your kids!
 This will certainly keep summer sidewalk artwork fun all season long because watching the paint splatter never gets old.

 So I’m sure your wondering, how messy is this activity?
 If you are scared of a mess have no fear, one bath and your child should return to normal and since this is a chalk activity you can do it outside and clean up with the hose or if your painting inside just cover your kiddos work area with a plastic tablecloth.